-The Twin 5 must be inspected as follows (check the situation in your country):
+The TWIN RS must be inspected as follows (check the situation in your country):

-- Gliders for personal use must be inspected at least every two years from the purchase date. - Gliders used commercially must be inspected every 12 months. - The glider must be inspected after 150 hours of use (including ground handling) if this occurs prior to the periods given above.
+- All Gliders must be inspected at least every two years from the purchase date. - The glider must be inspected after 150 hours of use (including ground handling) if this occurs prior to the period given above.